quiteconfused/stock_picker/README.md

 # Disclaimer

 And just to make sure everyone is aware.
-The author in no way takes responsibility for whatever investment choices anyone who uses this software makes.
+The author takes no responsibility for whatever investment choices are made in conjunction with predictions made with use of this software.
 Use at your own risk!!

 # Installation: